We are a project developer of high-quality, large-scale nature restoration projects accredited by leading verification standards.

 types of plastic usages.

-Location: 🇧🇩 Khulna Division (2 districts): Kushtia and Chuadanga Rangpur Division (4 districts): Rangpur, Lalmonirhat, Kurigram, and Gaibandha.
-Rajshahi Division (6 districts): Natore, Naogaon, Joypurhat, Pabna, Bogura, and Sirajganj
+Location: 🇧🇩 Rangpur Division (8 districts): Rangpur, Dinajpur, Panchagarh, Thakurgaon, Lalmonirhat, Nilphamari, Kurigram, and Gaibandha; Rajshahi Division (8 districts): Chapai Nawabganj, Rajshahi, Natore, Naogaon, Joypurhat, Pabna, Bogura, and Sirajganj

 This project advocates horticultural plantations—cultivating fruits and commercial plants—to simultaneously uplift rural livelihoods and generate carbon credits in Bangladesh.
 By adopting climate-resilient crops, farmers sequester carbon in soil and biomass, which can be monetized through global carbon markets, providing supplementary income.
 This approach incentivizes sustainable practices, diversifies agricultural outputs, and enhances food security.
 Rural communities gain economic stability while reducing deforestation pressures and improving biodiversity.
 Aligned with national climate strategies, the initiative bridges ecological conservation and poverty alleviation, empowering farmers as key stakeholders in climate action.
 It offers a scalable model to harmonize agrarian productivity, environmental health, and socio-economic resilience in vulnerable regions.